hclayton1095/DScapstone/slides.md

 ### Manual Labeling Comparison

-- A subset of 200 tweets was manually labeled for evaluation.
+- A subset of 400 tweets were manually labeled for evaluation.
 - Comparing automated vs. manual label distributions provides a human-quality benchmark.

 ---